Laurence Gluck: Early life and education

 Gluck was born to a Jewish family, raised in a two-bedroom, one-bathroom rent-controlled apartment in the Bronx.
 He had two brothers and a sister.
 His father worked for a catering company and operated a restaurant and his mother worked as a bookkeeper at a Chrysler dealership.
 Gluck worked as a waiter in the Catskills.
 In 1968, the family moved to Rego Park, Queens.
-He graduated from Queens College with a B.A. in Psychology and then earned a J.D. from St. John's University School of Law.
+He graduated from Queens College, City University of New York with a B.A. in Psychology and then earned a J.D. from St. John's University School of Law.

 After school, he worked at several law firms before working as a litigator at the law firm of Proskauer, Rose, Goetz & Mendellsohn and then in 1980, he accepted a job in real estate law at Dreyer & Traub where he later became a partner.
 He took a pay reduction (from $50,000 to $35,000) to go to Dreyer and Traub.
 Raising money from family and friends, he purchased his first building in Carroll Gardens, Brooklyn.